 “Spicy and crisp with rich aftertaste” sounds like a description of a special wine, but these words are also used about Winesap apples.
-Growing a Winesap apple tree in the home orchard provides a ready supply of these luscious fruit with their complex sweet-sour taste, perfect for eating off the tree, baking or juicing.
-If you’d like to learn how easy backyard Winesap apple trees can be, read on.
+Growing a Winesap apple tree in the home orchard provides a ready supply of these luscious fruit with their complex sweet-sour taste, perfect for eating off the tree, baking, or juicing.
+If you would like to learn how easy backyard Winesap apple trees can be, read on.
 We’ll give you lots of information about Winesap apples plus tips on how to grow Winesap apples.

 About Winesap Apples

 Mixing sweet and tart flavors, the flavor of Winesap apples has many of the qualities of a fine wine, resulting in the common name of the tree.
 It originated in New Jersey over 200 years ago and has won the loyalty of many gardeners since.